By David Dodge and Duncan Kinney

-However, when you start comparing Alberta to the largest global market for solar energy technology in the world, Germany, it’s clear who's got the better solar resource.
+However, when you start comparing Alberta to the largest global market for solar energy technology in the world, Germany, it’s time to start scratching your head.

 Here’s where you play the sad trombone.
-Sunny Alberta has 1.6 megawatts of installed solar capacity.
+Here’s where you play the sad trombone.
+Sunny Alberta has 2.3 megawatts of installed solar capacity (Source).
 Germany has around 30 gigawatts of installed solar energy capacity.
 Thirty gigawatts equal 30,000 megawatts.
 This means Germany has 18,000 times more installed solar capacity than Alberta.

 However, when you compare Calgary’s solar potential to Berlin’s it doesn’t even come close.
 The yearly photovoltaic potential in Calgary is 1292 kWh/kW.
 Berlin’s photovoltaic potential is 848 kWh/kW.
 (Source) This means a one-kilowatt solar system in Calgary will produce 52 per cent more electricity than one in Berlin.

 In fact, Calgary has more solar potential than both Rio de Janiero and Rome.
 And the numbers are even better for southern Alberta cities Lethbridge and Medicine Hat.